 Beyond ERISA: Other Regulatory Considerations for State-Sponsored Retirement Plans

 By David Morse

 While DOL has taken steps to resolve the uncertainty of ERISA’s applicability to these state-sponsored retirement programs, states, as part of their due diligence, are also examining the other federal regulations, most notably those raised by federal securities laws and the Patriot Act, which should be considered in designing their programs.
-These laws can be overlooked because they rarely impact the operation of 401(k) and other savings plans; however, the law treats IRAs and 401(k)s differently.
 Read more.

 By Annamaria Lusardi